-Set forth in Table 14 below is a summary of historical audited operating results for the District for Fiscal Years 2015-16 through Fiscal Year 2019-20.
+Set forth in Table 14 below is a summary of historical audited operating results for the District for Fiscal Years 2018-19 through Fiscal Year 2021-22, and unaudited operating results for the District for Fiscal Year 2022-23.
 The information presented in the summary should be read in conjunction with the financial statements and notes.
-See APPENDIX A - "COMPREHENSIVE ANNUAL FINANCIAL REPORT OF THE ORANGE COUNTY SANITATION DISTRICT FOR THE YEAR ENDED JUNE 30, 2020."
+See APPENDIX A - "ANNUAL COMPREHENSIVE FINANCIAL REPORT OF THE ORANGE COUNTY SANITATION DISTRICT FOR THE YEAR ENDED JUNE 30, 2022."